perez-k/Projects_CS50x-Part_2/        Finance - Stock Trade Website (in Py, HTML, CSS, JS, and SQL) – 9.1./README.md

 PS: Unfortunately, IEX Cloud, the provider of the financial data through the API, stopped working in 2024.
 The app remains functional, but real-time stock data retrieval is no longer available without replacing the API provider.
+Just as a reminder I worked on this project in 2020
 ---